eclipse/cft/README.md

   https://projects.eclipse.org/projects/ecd.cft

+  CFT integrates into and requires Eclipse [Web Tools Platform (WTP)](http://eclipse.org/webtools).

 ## IMPORTANT NOTE: Breaking Bundle and Extension Point Changes

-  All bundle names and extension point IDs have been renamed, therefore new versions of CFT are NOT be backward compatible with any older versions of the plug-in, previously known as Cloud Foundry Eclipse, that used bundle names starting with:
+  All bundle names and extension point IDs have been renamed, therefore new versions of CFT are NOT backward compatible with any older versions of the plug-in, previously known as Cloud Foundry Eclipse, that used bundle names starting with:

   org.cloudfoundry.ide.eclipse.server